COVID-19 vaccination programme

 Vaccination sites in Buckinghamshire

-There are a number of different ways you could be vaccinated:
+There are a number of different ways you can be vaccinated:

 All vaccination sites have parking on site or nearby.
-The public car parks will have a charge.
+The public car parks will have a charge and at larger sites there may be volunteers to help and assist.

 Local Vaccination Centres